 My gratitudes today are:

-- I’m grateful for the lessons I’ve learned, even if they were painful for a long time.
+- I’m grateful for the many lessons I’ve learned by failing.

-- I’m grateful for abundance; friendship, love, light, ideas, support, collaboration, joy, compassion, peace, health, harmony, philanthropy, and prosperity.
+- I’m grateful for abundance; joy, laughter, love, friendship, creativity, inspiration, motivation, opportunities, health, harmony, peace, philanthropy, and prosperity.

 Love and Light